 You’ve probably heard from every past bride and groom about how quickly your wedding day will move, with couples having to greet every single guest, give and accommodate speeches, and a number of other things on the big day.
 Then just like that – it’s over!
 When you have a fantastic photographer(s) shadowing you during the day and snapping all those beautiful moments, you can relive them again the next day and forever, no matter how quickly your wedding day might move.
 When you book your photographer, be sure to know if they will have an assistant on the day taking photos from other angles, confirm how many photos you have signed up for, and let them know you want to capture the magic of this destination throughout the day.

-Photo booth hire in Sydney is another great way to capture the day in a less formal format, with you and your guests letting your hair down and exploring the many props and poses you can amuse yourself with during the night.
+Photo booth hire is another great way to capture the day in a less formal format, with you and your guests letting your hair down and exploring the many props and poses you can amuse yourself with during the night.
 If it’s been a while since you have looked into photo booths, there are many different varieties you can use, with some even creating GIF’s as opposed to prints.
 Make your decision based on the number of guests you are expecting, because you don’t want to have a long line waiting for their snap.
 Photo booths are also a good way for your guests to show off the destination you have chosen, and you can even design the frame of your pictures to be tropical, or whatever vibe/theme you wish.

 Strategically choose an all-inclusive venue

 An all-inclusive venue option will also put guests at ease, especially those who are elderly, have young children, or even those who have not travelled before.
-A hotel offers a certain security and order for everyone, especially one that they may have stayed in before in their home country or state.
+A hotel offers certain security and order for everyone, especially one that they may have stayed in before in their home country or state.
 You are understandably going to be busy in the lead-up and after the wedding, and a hotel can really take on the service role and ensure your guests know what is happening and have everything they need.